qtli/EmpDG/README.md

 # EmpDG: Multi-resolution Interactive Empathetic Dialogue Generation (COLING 2020)

 This repository is the implementation of our COLING 2020 Paper [EmpDG: Multi-resolution Interactive Empathetic Dialogue Generation](https://github.com/qtli/EmpDG).
+This work was partly supported by the **Tencent AI Lab Rhino-Bird Focused Research Program (JR201932)**.

+The details of code and data will be released before the end of October.
+Stay tuned!

 ## Reference & Acknowledgements

-This work was partly supported by the **Tencent AI Lab Rhino-Bird Focused Research Program (JR201932)**.

 If you find our work useful, please cite our paper as follows: